courtney-buchanan/Horse_diet/README.md

 This code will ouput the file "9_10_24plant_family_percents_outputoftrnlcleaned.csv" which is the diet composition for each fecal collection grouped at the family taxonomic level which is used in the analyses below..

 The code "graminoid_composition.Rmd" goes through the steps to complete downstream analyses related to the graminoid composition in the horse diets and includes: seasonal comparisons of diet graminoid composition within each HMA and at the range-wide scale, seasonal comparisons of body condition within each HMA and at the range-wide scale, correlations between graminoid composition and herbacous cover and biomass, correlations between graminoid composition and body condition, and the figures to visualize these relationships.
+There are also some additional analyses related to select other plant families as well.

 The following input csv files are read in and used with the R code "graminoid_composition.Rmd".

 File "9_10_24plant_family_percents_outputoftrnlcleaned.csv" shows the percentage of each plant family present in each individual fecal collection.